trebeljahr/trebeljahr.com/_booknotes/bhagavad-gita.md

 > If a man keeps dwelling on sense-objects, attachment to them arises; from attachment, desire flares up; from desire, anger is born; from anger, confusion follows; from confusion, weakness of memory; weak memory - weak understanding; weak understanding - ruin.

 Attaching to the outcomes of things and trying to influence them for the sake of the outcome only, will usually make things worse.
 The better way is to do your best, no matter what.
-That's the idea of the [Tao Te Ching](#TODO) as well as the idea of [Stoicists such as Markus Aurelius](#TODO) as well as that of more modern psychology/philosophy books like [Grit by Angela Duckworth](#TODO)
+That's the idea of the [Tao Te Ching](/booknotes/tao-te-ching) as well as the idea of [Stoics such as Markus Aurelius](/booknotes/meditations) as well as that of more modern psychology/philosophy books like [Grit by Angela Duckworth](/booknotes/grit)

 ### Chapter 3 - The Yoga of Action